crrobinson14/grunt_schema_update/README.md

 Type: `String`
 Default value: `'mysql'`

 The type of database to connect to.
-Currently, only MySQL is supported, but this tool has been designed to handle additional database types in the future.
+Currently, only `'simulation'` and `'mysql'` are supported, but since the database layer is modular, it would be easy to add more.
 (Pull requests welcome!)

-#### options.files
+#### options.src
 Type: `String`
 Default value: `'mysql'`

-The type of database to connect to.
-Currently, only MySQL is supported, but this tool has been designed to handle additional database types in the future.
-(Pull requests welcome!)
+The files to process.
+Standard Grunt files syntax is accepted (wildcards, arrays, etc.)

 #### options.connection
 Type: `Object`
 Default value: `{}`

-One or more options to be passed to the database connection call.
+A database connection configuration block.
+This is passed as-is to the database layer, so you can include any options that layer supports.
 For example, for MySQL you might use:

 ```js
     ...